10 Brilliant Creamy Garlic Chicken Recipes

-- Versatility: Scale and adapt the core sauce to pasta, rice, or vegetables.
+- Flexible: Use the sauce with pasta, rice, or roasted veg.

 Ingredients for garlic chicken (Metric & Imperial)